yianlo/Rx_RotationsExchanger/README.md

 Dynamic display and update of all listings from the nav bar
 ![listings]

-Edit form designed to ensure intuitive use when adding, editing and deleting photos and/or room details
+All forms are custom designed to ensure intuitive use when adding, editing and deleting rooms and/or photos
+![add_page]
 ![edit_page]
 #####Requests
 Requests organized in single view by status